anthonynsimon/secrets-vault/README.md

   Manage a local secrets vault.

 Options:
+  -s, --secrets-filepath TEXT     Path to the encrypted secrets vault.
   -m, --master-key-filepath TEXT  Path to the master.key file.
-  -s, --secrets-filepath TEXT     Path to the encrypted secrets vault.
   --help                          Show this message and exit.

 Commands:
   del      Delete a secret.
-  edit    Open the secrets vault in your configured $EDITOR. envify  Prints a provided secret key as one or more env variables. get     Get one or more secret values. init    Generate a new secrets vault and master.key pair. set     Store a secret.
+  edit     Open the secrets vault in your configured $EDITOR. envify   Prints a provided secret key as one or more env variables. get      Get one or more secret values. init     Generate a new secrets vault and master.key pair. set      Store a secret. version  Show the package version.
 ```

 ## Reading secrets